iamdevonbutler/mongorules/README.md

 *Note: all document validation errors will prevent a query from executing.
 To skip validation altogether, despite potential errors, prepend your query with [novalidate](#) property.*

-*Note: If you are wrapping your mongoproxy initialization code with [co](https://github.com/tj/co) to allow yieldables, be sure use manually catch and rethrow all errors using the `co` catch method; otherwise, your code will fail w/o any errors logged in the console.*
+*Note: If you are wrapping your mongorules initialization code with [co](https://github.com/tj/co) to allow yieldables, be sure use manually catch and rethrow all errors using the `co` catch method; otherwise, your code will fail w/o any errors logged in the console.*

 ### Custom error handling
 Custom error handling can be established locally to each collection, via the `onError()` property set on your model, and globally using the `()` added w/ your initialization code.
 If either a local error handler or a global error handler is provided, the default behavior of throwing an error will not occur.